It’s time to build these moves into your routine, if you haven’t done so.

 Do three sets of 15 reps, resting 20 seconds between each set.
 If using dumbbell, hold it horizontally and grip both ends firmly.
 Increase weight of medicine ball or dumbbell as you get stronger.

-Why do it It’s a powerful exercise to sculpt and strengthen the core, obliques, abs and lower back – flat tummy guaranteed!
+Why do it It’s a powerful exercise to sculpt and strengthen the core muscles, such as the obliques, abs and lower back.
+A strong core enables you to perform exercises and daily movements (even sitting down!) with good posture.

 How often Twice or thrice a week

 In face-down position, balance on knees and elbows with hands balled and wrists facing inwards.
-Lift body 15cm to 20cm off ground.
-Engage muscles in back, abs, arms and legs to form line from head to heel.
+Lift body off ground, engaging muscles in back, abs, arms and legs to form a line from head to heel.
 Make sure back is not arched and hips do not sag.
 Keep eyes on hands without lowering head or tucking in chin [shown].

 Hold for 10 to 15 seconds and repeat three times, resting up to 60 seconds in between.
 Increase holding time as you get stronger.